AlexanderLutsenko/nobuco/README.md

 ## Implementation mismatch: pick your poison

-Sometimes, Pytorch and Tensorflow just don't get along.
+Sometimes, Pytorch and Tensorflow just don't go along.
 In case of `hardsigmoid`, it's a mere inconvenience, but it can be much more sinister.

 Take the model below, for example.